MHMD-ELSHORBAGY/DB-Project/README.md

 ### Requirements

-- A database management system (such as MySQL, PostgreSQL, or SQL Server)
+- A database management system (SQL Server)
 - The SQL script included in this repository to create the database and tables

 ### Installation